shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 BloodlustMaxRange: 1d10 – How many miles you can sense something that has been injured

-DamageRequiredPerBonus: 1d20 – BloodlustPower (min 5) – How much missing health a target has to have to grant you +1 damage against them
+DamageRequiredPerBonus: 25 - 1d20 - BloodlustPower (min 3) – How much missing health a target has to have to grant you +1 damage against them

 HealPerDamage: (1d10 \* BloodlustPower) / 100 – How much hp you heal when dealing damage, rounded up

+PreyRushSpeed: MovementSpeed \* (BloodlustPower/10), rounded up to the nearest 5ft

+BiteBonusDamage: BloodlustPower

+HealPower: 1d10

 ## Features

-Bear Strength – After you roll your ability scores and assign them, double your Strength score and your Constitution score.
+Bear Body: You can only wear armor made specifically for bears.
+You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

+Bear Hide: You gain soft AC equal to your Constitution modifier, with the damage reduction also equal to your Constitution modifier.

 Bloodlust: Whenever a creature within your BloodlustMaxRange is missing health or feeling pain, your saber nose drips blood.
 You can tell in which direction the creature is, and in which direction their pain originates from.
 You may also be able to sense what kind of pain it is.

-Prey Rush: Whenever a creature with missing health becomes within your movement range of you, you may use your reaction to move toward that creature, up to your movement range, and make a melee attack on that creature.
+Prey Rush: Whenever a creature with missing health becomes within your movement range of you, you may use your reaction to move toward that creature, up to your PreyRushSpeed distance, and make a melee attack on that creature.

 Bite: As an action, you make a melee weapon attack against a creature with your mouth.
 This is a Strength-based weapon, and deals 1d10 base piercing damage.
+If the target is below quarter health, you deal extra damage equal to your BiteBonusDamage.

 Wound Tearing: Whenever you deal melee damage to a creature with missing health, deal additional damage equal to the target’s missing health / your DamageRequiredPerBonus, rounded up.
+This excludes your Bite attack.

 Pain Frenzy: Whenever a creature you can see becomes newly severely wounded (below half health), you must make a Wisdom saving throw, with DC equal to 10 + your BloodlustPower.
 On a successful save, you fight off the desire to eat them.
 On a failed save, you must use your next turn to move toward that creature and Bite them.

 Sating Bite: Whenever you deal damage with your Bite, heal yourself for hp equal to the damage you dealt \* your HealPerDamage, rounded up.

 Garaftle’s Blessing: As an action, lay your glowing palm on a target creature to seal a wound.
-Heal that creature for 4d4 hp.
+Heal that creature for 1d10 +HealPower hp.
 You can’t use this feature on that same creature again until they finish a long rest.

 Empathy: Gain advantage on all Insight checks, Medicine checks, and checks made to revive or stabilize a creature.